 Managing tech-based Environmental Triggers

 While many of us have been trained in how to help sex addicts with their trauma and/or attachment wounds, we are often less comfortable helping them navigate environmental triggers—especially when those triggers involve technology.
 Today internet porn, cybersex, sexting, etc. are at the finger-tips of most eight-year-olds.
-The average teenager understand more about how to use technology for a sexual hit than most of us adults do about how to prevent this.
-In this presentation Lisa (with a little help from her software programmer husband) will show you how to guide clients, or their spouses/parents in making technology as safe as possible for those who are looking to recover from porn and/or sex addiction.
+The average teenager understands more about how to use technology for a sexual hit than most of us adults do about how to work our toaster.
+In this presentation Lisa (counselor) and her software programmer husband will show you how to guide clients, or their spouses/parents in making technology as safe as possible for those who are looking to recover from porn and/or sex addiction.

 Theme: sex addiction